tjesi/tjesi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Tjerand.
 I’m a second year PhD student in cryptography at the [Department of Mathematical Sciences](https://www.ntnu.edu/imf) at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 My supervisors are [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen) and [Professor Colin Boyd](https://www.ntnu.edu/employees/colin.boyd).
+I am\
-I am also a cryptography consultant at [OffPAD](https://offpad.net).
+also working as a cryptography consultant at [OffPAD](https://offpad.net).

 My main foci of research are lattice-based cryptography and zero-knowledge protocols.
 My interests also span the areas of secure multiparty computation, password-authenticated key exchange, electronic voting and anonymous credentials.